3, rue de Varembé

 +41 (79) 6005672

-In the hope that a universal charger for laptops will also soon become a reality and significantly reduce e-waste, in December 2013 the IEC announced the publication of IEC Technical Specification 62700: DC Power supply for notebook computers.
-This is the first globally relevant technical specification for a single external charger for a wide range of notebook computers and laptops and it comprises the input of industry experts from many countries around the world.
-IEC TS 62700 has been accepted by the National Committees participating in IEC TC (Technical Committee) 100: Audio, video and multimedia systems and equipment.
+The IEC Technical Specification 62700: DC Power supply for notebook computer, comprises the input of experts from many countries around the world and has been accepted by the National Committees participating in IEC TC (Technical Committee) 100: Audio, video and multimedia systems and equipment.